 |Genre:||side-scroller (mobile game)|

 Flappy Bird wasn’t just hard.
 It was so hard, that it was ultimately removed from app stores, that’s how angry with it people were.
 It’s quite amazing, because the game was extremely simple in concept.
 There was a bird, an infinite number of obstacles, and a narrow passage between them.
 Tap a bird, it flies up a bit before descending.
 That’s it.
 One input, one moving element, infinite rage.

 It was all in the timing, see.
-Tap a bird at a wrong time and the avian idiot will slam beak-first into the obstacle and your run is finished, try again.
-Theoretically there is nobody to blame except your timing, but it certainly doesn’t feel this way.
+Tap a bird at the wrong time and the avian idiot will slam beak-first into the obstacle and your run is finished, try again.
+Theoretically, there is nobody to blame except your timing, but it certainly doesn’t feel this way.
 The game lives on online, able to anger more people, and it spawned imitators, including a very silly version of in Warframe, using its aerial armor/character.

 For how cute Spelunky (and Spelunky 2) looks, you’d be excused to thinking it’s not hard at all.
 However, the truth is much harsher, has a shotgun, and doesn’t appreciate you taking stuff for granted.
 The same statement can be applied to the shopkeepers, who really don’t like thieves here.
 The procedural caves you delve into are filled with danger, both from traps and creatures within.

-Everything is procedurally generated, so you can’t rely of level mastery, only on your skills, which adds an extra layer of complexity.
+Everything is procedurally generated, so you can’t rely on level mastery, only on your skills, which adds an extra layer of complexity.
 The sequel additionally spiced things up by adding liquid physics, which means now you also have to worry about lava flowing out to flash-fry your heels.
-Whether you pick the first (remade) Spelunky or its sequel, you’re in for a challenging delves.
+Whether you pick the first (remade) Spelunky or its sequel, you’re in for challenging delves.